 - Class: Eudicots

 - Genus: Mimosa

-All species of Mimosa spread prolifically.
-Each appears capable of growing in a wide range of environmental conditions.
-All also produce seeds in large quantities.
+Nevertheless, wherever they appear, all species within this amazing genus display yet another common characteristic.
+That’s the trait of tending to spread extremely prolifically.
+Only adding to its capacity to thrive and spread, each appears capable of growing in a wide range of environmental conditions.
+In addition, all of the various types also produce seeds in large quantities.
 These easily get spread by either wind, animals or water.